byro23/Advanced_Algorithms_AT1/README.md

 ## Prerequisites

-This project was developed entirely in the Clion IDE, which incorporates all of the prerequistes to run the project.
+This project was developed entirely in the **Clion IDE**, which incorporates all of the prerequistes to run the project.

 If Clion cannot be used, the prerequisites are: